ShawnZong/amazing-game-analytics-ai-chatbot/README.md

 When thinking about the tools that would fetch game data, I realized they'd likely grow over time.
 Rather than hardcoding each one, I designed a registry pattern where new tools could be added easily.
 This way, the system could expand without requiring major refactoring.

 I also noticed that RAWG APIs return massive amounts of data—most of which isn't needed for every query.
-Instead of forcing the LLM to process everything, I designed a field filtering system so it could request only what's relevant, reducing processing time and costs.
+Instead of forcing the LLM to process everything, I designed a field filtering system so it could request only what's relevant, reducing processing time and costs. **Result**: Lower LLM token usage and faster response generation.

 **Performance Considerations:**

 Early testing showed that users might ask similar questions, which would trigger repeated API calls.
-I thought: _Why make the same request twice?_ This led to implementing caching at the MCP server level, so duplicate queries return instantly without hitting external APIs.
+I thought: _Why make the same request twice?_ This led to implementing caching at the MCP server level, so duplicate queries return instantly without hitting external APIs. **Result**: reduction in API costs and sub-second response times for cached queries.

 **User Experience First:**